brianvanburken/brianvanburken.github.io/_posts/2025-02-07-caching-elm-dependencies-on-github-actions.md

 ### 3. Install dependencies using the temporary file trick

 To ensure all dependencies are installed before the main build step, use the following command to create a temporary file and compile it, forcing dependency installation.
-This should be included in the `steps:` section of your workflow file:
+This should also be included in the `steps:` section of the workflow file.

 ```yaml
 - name: Install Elm dependencies